-- Monthly Management committee which performs a detailed review of business, financial and operational, including risk, compliance and governance matters. - Reserving Committee which maintains, reviews, challenges and where necessary, resets the level of reserves, ensuring they are sufficient to meet outstanding liabilities for The Dominion Insurance Company Limited and Trent Insurance Company Limited and its managed business, in line with reserving risk appetite and with accurate recording of regularly reviewed calculation methodologies. - Transaction Steering Group a committee constituted across all Premia's operations in the UK which reviews business opportunities, providing challenge and oversight for the due diligence and pricing of potential opportunities, recommending sign-off for non-binding indications and final bids to the Boards' as appropriate. - Operations Committee a committee constituted across all Premia's operations in the UK which provides oversight over shared services which benefit both the Group and other regulated entities within Premia's UK operations.
+- Monthly Management committee which performs a detailed review of business, financial and operational, including risk, compliance and governance matters. - Reserving Committee - a committee constituted across all Premia's operations in the UK which maintains, reviews, challenges and where necessary, resets the level of reserves, ensuring they are sufficient to meet outstanding liabilities for The Dominion Insurance Company Limited and Trent Insurance Company Limited and its managed business, in line with reserving risk appetite and with accurate recording of regularly reviewed calculation methodologies. - Transaction Steering Group a committee constituted across all Premia's operations in the UK which reviews business opportunities, providing challenge and oversight for the due diligence and pricing of potential opportunities, recommending sign-off for non-binding indications and final bids to the Boards' as appropriate. - Operations Committee a committee constituted across all Premia's operations in the UK which provides oversight over shared services which benefit both the Group and other regulated entities within Premia's UK operations.